subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 3: The Ising model in two dimensions

 Spontaneous magnetisation happens in a system when the spin state of even a single atom propagates through the material and re-orients all the spins.
 We just saw that in one dimension this does not happen, since the correlation between spins fades the further away we get, irrespective of the temperature.
-One way of understanding this is by noting that the spin at a particular atom has at most two spins which influences its own spin.
+One way of understanding this is by noting that the spin at a particular atom has at most two other spins which directly infuence it, i.e., those of its immediate neighbors.
 However this is not the case in higher dimensions.
-For example for $d=2$, each atom has four neighbors, and as a result if the majority of their spins are aligned in a certain direction, then it influences the target atom to align inthe same direction.
-Hence he presence of multiple neighbors acts as a kind of error corerction when choosing the spin value.
+For example for $d=2$, each atom has four neighbors, and as a result if the majority of their spins are aligned in a certain direction, then it influences the target atom to align in the same direction.
+Hence the presence of multiple neighbors acts as a kind of error corection when choosing the spin value.

-Unfortunately the exact analysis of Ising models for $d\ge 2$ is extremely difficult, even for the case $d = 2$.
-However there exists a simple approximation method, called mean field analysis, that preserves important properties such as phase transitions in the model.
+Unfortunately the exact analysis of Ising models for $d\ge 2$ is extremely difficult.
+However there exists a simple approximation method, called mean field analysis, that preserves important properties such as phase transitions.

 The energy level for a single atom is given by